Over 400 Pilot Whales Stranded on a New Zealand beach

 "It can be really quite distressing seeing so many dead whales," Inwood said.
 "People need to be resilient and handle that and then get on with what needs to be done."

-Although some whales had been rescued and others remained beached but alive on Friday morning, about three quarters had reportedly died.
+Although some whales had been rescued and others remained beached but alive on Friday morning, about three-quarters had reportedly died.

 Mass pilot-whale stranding is common in New Zealand and occurs most years at the Farewell Spit, which has reportedly been described as a whale trap.
 However, according to Inwood, the scale of Friday's beaching has nevertheless come as a shock.